How to Develop Empathy and Improve Your Social Skills

 Here’s the good news: avoiding drama doesn’t mean becoming some Zen monk who’s afraid to speak their mind.
 It’s more about choosing your battles wisely and not turning everything into a showdown.
 Infinite power lies in the ability to pick up on triggers and bypass situations before they explode.
 Taking the high road builds strong, durable relationships because people know they can trust you not to drag them into messy situations.

-See also 10 Habits of Successful Entrepreneurs for Personal Growth and Development
+See also The Power of Positive Self-Talk for Personal Growth and Confidence

 Drama drags you down more than you know.
 You can’t fully vibe with empathy and social skills when your energy is invested in petty beef.
 Save your emotional currency for things that matter: like helping friends through tough times, vibing with them when life sucks, or simply chilling in some good company.
 The fewer detours you take into Drama Town, the more genuine your connections will be, and the better your social game becomes.
 Use temptation resistance as a flex.